 Diabolical!
 It was my latest dealings with Tesco Customer Service that gave me the final nudge to get this Blog started!

 Update January 2015– I have realised that when you put “Tesco Complaints” into Google that this post comes up.
 Hilarious really.
 Since writing this post I have had more dealings with Tesco, including taking them to Court.
-Please see links to all these posts here.
+Please see links to all these posts The Complaining Cow and Tesco history

 Also people will insist on assuming that they can complain to me as if I were a Tesco employee.
 Rather foolish and obviously shows that they haven’t even read this post!
 Also, gives some indication perhaps as to why their complaint is being ignored by Tesco if they don’t actually read things or are simply rude!